AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/troubleshoot-missing-pida.md

 1. Select **Close** to exit out of the `Configure Mapping` dialog box.

-1. To remove the server and return to the first screen of the PI to Data Hub Configuration Utility, select **Remove Server**, then select **Yes**.
+1. To remove the server and return to the first screen of the PI to Data Hub Agent Configuration Utility, select **Remove Server**, then select **Yes**.

 1. Add the Data Archive server back to the configuration.
-See [Run the PI to Data Hub Configuration Utility](xref:pi-to-ocs-utility) for more information.
+See [Run the PI to Data Hub Agent Configuration Utility](xref:pi-to-ocs-utility) for more information.

 1. After the Data Archive has been successfully added, select **Save** to save the newly added server configuration.